Air Caraïbes Flight 1501: Crash

 While flying above the western slope of La Tourmente Pass, the aircraft suddenly banked steeply to the left.
 Numerous eyewitnesses including an Aerodrome Flight Information Service (AFIS) worker claimed that Flight 1501 then rapidly lost altitude and crashed onto a house, with a massive explosion following immediately after impact.
 Emergency services quickly arrived to the scene and cordoned off the area.
 All 19 people on board were killed instantly in the crash and an elderly man, identified as Augustin Questel, who lived in the house with his wife, died from the subsequent fire and explosion.
 His wife was alive but slightly injured and was taken to hospital.

 Aircraft

-The aircraft involved was a de Havilland Canada DHC-6-300 Twin Otter, Registered in France as F-OGES (MSN 254).
+The aircraft involved was a de Havilland Canada DHC-6-300 Twin Otter, registered in France as F-OGES.
 The aircraft was equipped with two Pratt & Whitney Canada engines driving Hartzell propellers.
-It entered into service with in 1970.
-It was subsequently sold to Air Caraïbes where it entered in service in 2001.
+It entered into service in 1970.
+It was subsequently sold to Air Caraïbes, where it entered service in 2001.
 The aircraft had accumulated more than 35,000 flying hours in 90,000 flight cycles with Air Caraïbes.